 Mental health services to the populations described above include a broad range of clinical evaluations and treatment which are provided on an outpatient basis.

-- Clinical evaluations include psychological, psychiatric, medication,
+- Clinical evaluations include mental health and substance use evaluations, psychiatric, medication,

 and forensic evaluations by court order.

 - Treatment services include various modes of evidence-based psychotherapy and may include

 - Case consultation is provided to other agencies, including social